 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Powers is worth considering.

-The population of Powers has a very low overall level of education: only 6.57% of people over 25 hold a 4-year college degree or higher.
+The citizens of Powers have a very low rate of college education: just 6.57% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Powers in 2022 was $24,522, which is low income relative to Oregon and the nation.
 This equates to an annual income of $98,088 for a family of four.
 However, Powers contains both very wealthy and poor people as well.